zeroshotting/notes/Partial Derivatives in Gradient Descent.md

 $$ \nabla J = [\frac{\partial J}{\partial w_1}, \frac{\partial J}{\partial w_2}] $$

-The partial derivatives of the cost function with respect to $w_1$ and $w_2$ respectively, are the components of the gradient vector.
+The partial derivatives with respect to $w_1$ and $w_2$ are the components of the gradient vector.
 These individual partial derivatives can be understood to be directional derivatives along their respective axes.
 A directional derivative is the rate at which a function changes in a specific direction from a particular point.
 Directional derivatives are only partials when the direction aligns with the axes.

 ## Further  Reading
 - [[Linear Regression]]